mpv-player/mpv/DOCS/man/en/af.rst

         entries. (default: no)
     ``no-detach``
         Do not detach if input and output audio format/rate/channels match.
-        You should add this option if you specify additional parameters, as automatically inserted lavrresample instances will use the default settings.
+        (If you just want to set defaults for this filter that will be used even by automatically inserted lavrresample instances, you should prefer setting them with ``--af-defaults=lavrresample:...``.)
     ``o=<string>``
         Set AVOptions on the SwrContext or AVAudioResampleContext.
 These should be documented by FFmpeg or Libav.